We've reached peak "stuff."

 Offers resilience to cold-start problems

 A hybrid system is more resilient to cold-start problems.
-That's because hybrid systems can use one method to make recommendations for new users or items until there is enough data to use another method.
+This resilience can improve customer satisfaction by providing relevant recommendations even to new users.
+That’s because hybrid systems can use one method to make recommendations for new users or items until there is enough data to use another method.
 A user who has never visited your site will see best sellers.
 The next time they return, you’ll have more data and can make more specific recommendations.

 They’re necessary for staying ahead of the curve to create a more personalized and satisfying user experience.